 Intraoperative radiation therapy (IORT) has emerged as a groundbreaking treatment for cancer, offering a targeted radiation dose directly to the tumor site during surgery.
 This innovative approach spares surrounding healthy tissues and aims to improve the quality of life for patients undergoing cancer treatment.
 With ongoing technological advancements, IORT equipment and techniques are evolving rapidly, making the treatment more effective and accessible than ever before.

 The latest innovations in IORT include the development of portable and more compact devices, enabling this advanced therapy to be more easily integrated into a variety of surgical settings.
-Advanced imaging capabilities are now being incorporated into IORT systems, allowing for precise targeting of radiation, significantly enhancing treatment accuracy and outcomes.
+Advanced imaging capabilities are now being incorporated into IORT systems, allowing for precise targeting of radiation, and significantly enhancing treatment accuracy and outcomes.

 One of the most significant advancements in the realm of IORT technology is the introduction of systems that offer enhanced precision and flexibility.
 These systems utilize real-time imaging and sophisticated dose calculation algorithms to adjust the radiation dose in response to the specific characteristics of the tumor and surrounding tissues.
 This level of precision ensures that the maximum dose of radiation is delivered directly to the tumor, minimizing exposure to healthy tissues.

 Accessibility to IORT is also being greatly improved thanks to technological advancements.
-Portable IORT systems are making it possible for more hospitals and surgical centers around the world to offer this cutting-edge treatment.
+Portable IORT systems are making it possible for more hospitals and surgical centres around the world to offer this cutting-edge treatment.
 This means that patients have greater access to IORT, reducing the need for lengthy post-operative radiation therapy sessions and allowing for quicker recovery times.

 In addition, the development of user-friendly interfaces and streamlined treatment protocols has significantly reduced the learning curve for medical professionals.
 This ensures that a broader range of healthcare providers can effectively utilize IORT technology, further expanding its availability to patients in need.